pazfelipe/terraform-aws/README.md

 This repository contains the infrastructure as code (IaC) using Terraform to configure and manage various AWS resources.
 The project is structured to facilitate the configuration of different environments and projects, with options to include or exclude modules as needed.

+This project has been developed to help manage EKS-based environments, however, you can adjust it to use other resources, from EC2 instances to lambda functions, provided you configure the necessary tools.

 ## Project Structure

 ```bash